 "I'll try not to."

-Jodi laughed as she dove under the covers.
-She'd already brushed her teeth and was ready for bed, but Ryan hadn't done so yet.
-He headed off into the little bathroom huddled near a corner and began to slowly run the toothbrush along his sore teeth.
-God, he would need to get used to this soon.
+He raced off to brush his teeth in the small bathroom huddled in a corner.
+He hated the feel of the toothbrush running along his sore braces, but that was what he got for not having the perfect set of teeth.
+He would need to get used to this soon.
 Braces were like a worsened version of faceplanting on a gravel driveway.
 They always caused him pain when he didn't need it.
-He'd only had them a week, and already, he wanted them off.
-He didn't like them.
+He'd only had them a week, and already, he wished he could pay a visit back to Dr. Rose to get them off.
+He hated them.

 "Mommy," he heard a voice whisper frantically in the dark.
 "Mommy!"